cosmos/iavl/docs/architecture/adr-001-node-key-refactoring.md

 It doesn't require more access in other cases including `Set`, `Remove`, and `Proof`.

 It is impossible to remove the individual version.
 The new design requires more restrict pruning strategies.

+When importing the tree, it may require more memory because of int32 array of the version length.
+We will introduce the new importing strategy to reduce the memory usage.

 ## References